smrgeoinfo/vocabulary/geochemistry/html/AnalyticalTechniqueMerg2.md

 powdered biogenic or mineral carbonate material with phosphoric acid or to equilibrate water samples with carbon dioxide or hydrogen.(Micromass is the instrument manufacturer).
-Output from multiprep goes to mass spec.
+Output from multiprep goes to mass spectrometer.
 Example systems e.g. https://www.atmos.albany.edu/geology/webpages/sirmslab.html are doing stable isotope analyses.
 Components: 1) sample preparation: multiprep device